braineatingmachines/braineatingmachines.github.io/_posts/2025-12-08-panthera-tech-journey.md

 Ask about the biggest lessons, and you get responses that sound surprisingly mature for middle schoolers:

-"I learnt that life is hard, and robotics is harder, but fun," says Dia.
+"I learned that life is hard, and robotics is harder, but fun," says Dia.

 "Learning how to stay focused.
 Learning how to work in pressure," Aahana adds.

 "Teamwork," Avika states simply.

-Maya learned to "stay focused and on task", essential skills when you're troubleshooting code at 6 PM on a school night or rushing to finalize your innovation project before a deadline.
+Maya learned to "stay focused and on task," essential skills when you're troubleshooting code at 6 PM on a school night or rushing to finalize your innovation project before a deadline.

 The team bonded over sushi dinners after their qualifier and first scrimmage, shouting their rallying cry "Core Values!" and joking about "No Bo", Coach Varun's dog who occasionally made appearances during practice.